Azizimj/Stable_MAS/README.md

 # Introduction
 Learning algorithms especially deep learning methods achieved a reliable performance on supervised learning tasks such as image classification, object detection, and speech recognition.
-The general formulation of classic supervised learning is to minimize the following risk minimization problem based on a finite sample from the unknown, but fixed distribution P*.
+The general objective of classic supervised learning is to minimize the following risk function based on a finite sample from the unknown, but fixed distribution P*.

 ![](eq1.jpg)

-However, the assumption that the training data follow a fixed distribution during the time has several limitations and many applications and problems cannot be formulated in this framework.
+However, the assumption that the training data follow a fixed distribution during the time has several limitations and many problems cannot be formulated in this framework.
 For instance, if the learning problem consists of several tasks with different distributions (different image datasets), updating the parameters of the model upon the arrival of data from the new task leads to poor performance on the previously learned tasks.
 The procedure of continuous learning of different tasks with just one model such as a deep neural network is known as lifelong learning.
 Lifelong learning enables us to learn continually from tones of images, videos, and other media contents generated daily on the internet, without forgetting the learned model based on the previous data.
 The following figure illustrates the lifelong learning high-level idea.

 ![](HL.png)